 From her beginning as a handbell director with very little formal music education, Patty schooled herself by attending Choristers’ Guild events, Handbell Musicians of America (formerly AGEHR) events, and eventually completed music theory and piano courses at the Santa Ana Community College.
 Those who attended Area 12 conferences in the 1970s and 80s always looked forward to a stellar performance from Patty’s choirs, and they were not disappointed.
 Patty is a model for all directors who might begin their musical journey with little experience, but who have a desire to continue to learn and grow.

-The Patty Marquart Scholarship assists one director in attending the Handbell Musicians of America National Seminar, currently held each summer.
-The 2017 scholarship will award up to $425 toward your registration fees.
+The Patty Marquart Scholarship assists one director in attending the Handbell Musicians of America National Seminar, currently held every summer at a different location within the United States.
+The current scholarship will award up to $750 toward your registration fees.

 - Reside within Area 12 (California, Nevada, Hawaii, or Guam)